Crell/mastobot/README.md

 Both strategies have three required configuration parameters:

+* `account` - The name of the credentials from the `accounts` section that this poster should use.
+Defining multiple accounts allows a single Mastobot instance to power an arbitrary number of auto-posting accounts.
 * `directory` - The directory on disk where posts will be drawn from.
 If a relative path, it will be evaluated relative to the project root.
 It may also be an absolute path pointing to anywhere you wish.
 The `directory` MUST be unique among all listed `posters`.
 * `minHours` - Two consecutive posts will be *at least* this many hours apart.
 * `maxHours` - Two consecutive posts will be *at most* this many hours apart, as of when Mastobot next runs.